 WE WORK TO promote the enhancement, growth and careful use of Mt.
 Lebanon’s GREEN SPACE PARKS - BIRD PARK, TWIN HILLS AND ROBB HOLLOW - and to foster an appreciation of and respect for the environment.

-Plants will be sold in strips of either 4 or 5 plugs, depending on the species.
+• Plants are sold in strips of either 4 or 5 plugs, depending on the species.

-Strips will sell for $25-$27.50, depending on the plant and how much it costs us wholesale.
+• Strips cost $25-$27.50, depending on the plant and how much it costs us wholesale.
 A few will be available as single plants.

 PROGRAM: Spring wildflower hike